-Hoover was best known for his civil air show career, which started when he was hired to demonstrate the capabilities of Aero Commander’s Shrike Commander, a twin piston-engine aircraft that had developed a staid reputation due to its bulky shape.
-This was the beginning of Bob Hoover airplane magic.
-Hoover showed the strength of the aircraft as he put it through rolls, loops and other maneuvers, which most people would not associate with executive aircraft.
-As a grand finale, he would shut down both engines and execute a loop and an eight-point hesitation slow roll as he headed back to the runway.
-Upon landing he would touch down on one tire followed gradually by the other.
+Hoover was best known for his civil air show career.
+This started when he was hired to demonstrate the capabilities of Aero Commander’s Shrike Commander.
+The Shrike Commander was a twin piston-engine business aircraft that had developed a boring reputation due to its bulky shape.
+Hoover showed the capabilities of the aircraft as he put it through rolls, loops and other maneuvers.
+Most people would not expect that performance from executive aircraft.
+He was also known for creating the stunt of successfully pouring a cup of tea while performing a 1G barrel roll.

 In the early 1960s, Hoover began flying a North American P-51 Mustang Fighter at air shows around the country.
 The Hoover Mustang was purchased by North American Aviation from Dave Lindsay’s Cavalier Aircraft Corp. in 1962.
 A second Mustang (N51RH), later named “Ole Yeller”, was purchased by North American Rockwell from Cavalier in 1971 to replace the earlier aircraft.
 The previous aircraft had been destroyed in a ground accident when an oxygen bottle exploded after being overfilled.
 Hoover demonstrated the Mustang and later an Aero Commander at hundreds of air shows until his retirement in the 1990s.
 In 1997, Hoover sold “Ole Yeller” to his good friend John Bagley of Rexburg, Idaho.
 “Ole Yeller” still flies frequently and is based at the Legacy Flight Museum in Rexburg.